gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 Okta applications will be synchronized with the application access service so that users will be able to have access to Okta applications from the Teleport UI and listed in `tsh app ls`.

+#### User access synchronization

+Access to Okta applications and groups will be synchronized based on user access to Okta sourced applications and groups.

 #### Application request